Landscaping for Wildlife

 You may have visited a wildlife sanctuary before.
 Were there tigers?
 Or lions?
 Did you have to go a lot further than you expected, wait in line for tickets, then wind up sweaty and grouchy on top of everything else?
 What if you realized that you may already have a mini wildlife sanctuary on your property right now?
 Even, perhaps, on your patio or balcony.

 A sanctuary provides for the basic needs of wildlife, whether they be animals, birds, frogs, or insects.

 Do you provide food?
 Either via a bird feeder or through plants that grow berries or leaves that butterfly caterpillars enjoy?
 Do you have a source of water?
-Perhaps a bird bath if you haven't got the room for a small pond?
+Perhaps a birdbath if you haven't got the room for a small pond?
 Is there housing?
-A proper birdhouse or perhaps a hedge or tree where birds can build nests?
+A good birdhouse or perhaps a hedge or tree where birds can build nests?
 Then you are providing a sanctuary for your local wildlife.
 Maybe you ought to charge for tickets.
-The hazel alder provides a great deal for wildlife all wrapped up in one tree.
+The hazel alder provides an excellent deal for wildlife, all wrapped up in one tree.
 Read more about it in our tree nursery.

 Source of Information on Landscaping for Wildlife